njcross/starterFastApi/app/readme.md

-Example of a new model
+Example of a New Model
 1) Model

 📂 app/models/finding.py